lmas/lmas.github.io/src/blog/references/quotes/index.md

 ---
 title: Quotes
 date: 2022-07-15
-abstract: List of engineering and optimistic quotes by other people.
 banner: ./banner.jpg
 banner-alt:
 banner-author: capnsnap
 banner-source: https://unsplash.com/photos/utYSgMOIm5w
 ---

+This is a collection of interesting engineering and optimistic quotes by other people.

+*I'll try to keep track of the original authors and linkable sources as best as I can.*

 # Science